Château Romanin - Le Coeur de Romanin 2011

 Food and wine pairings

-Enjoy with red meat in sauce, game, a platter of mature cheeses...
+Enjoy it with red meat in sauce, game, or a platter of aged cheeses...

 Bettane & Desseauve